xfyun/argo-workflows/docs/plugins.md

 Transient errors are retried, all other errors are considered fatal.

-Fatal errors will result in an failed steps.
+Fatal errors will result in failed steps.